We’ve put together a list of hints and tips for making sure things you record (or stream live) are to the best quality possible.

 - Warm up.
 You’ll look a bit silly, but you’ll sound better afterwards.

-For better sound
+Tips for better sound

 - Keep extra noise to a minimum.
 It’s not possible to eliminate every sound, but getting rid of as many as possible helps bring what you’re recording to the fore.
 Think about sounds you might not even notice usually – is the washing machine running?

-For better video
+Tips for better video

 - Unless you’re aiming for the ‘selfie’ effect, make sure you’re filming in landscape mode.
 This isn’t to say that landscape is necessarily ‘better’ – if you think what you’re doing will come across better in portrait, please feel free.

 - Make sure you’re positioned well in the video frame.
-You should usually be able to see your entire head and shoulders, and a bit of the background around you.
+You should be able to see your entire head and shoulders, and a bit of the background around you.
 Remember that we can always zoom video in after it’s been recorded, but we can’t zoom it back out.

 - Avoid using a digital zoom if at all possible.
 Move your camera backwards and forwards instead.